dmitrycello/yaglpp/README.md

 The library consists of the _header files_ only, and requires the C++ 11 compiler or later, so the basic knowledge of [C++ programming language](https://learn.microsoft.com/en-us/cpp/cpp/cpp-language-reference?view=msvc-170) is required to  reading through the following section.
 The library uses standard library functions in its code, thus being cross-platform.
 However, it was initially designed to be used with MS Visual Studio under OS Windows.
 Therefore, the following features may be unavailable under different environment:

 - It impliments the [SAL concept](https://learn.microsoft.com/en-us/cpp/code-quality/using-sal-annotations-to-reduce-c-cpp-code-defects) (Microsoft Source Code Annotation Language), making the usage of the library less error-prone.
 The SAL macros are silently ignored while being in non-MSVC environment
+- It can use [Class Proprieties](https://learn.microsoft.com/en-us/cpp/cpp/property-cpp/).
+They are unavailable while being in non-MSVC environment
 - It can access [Windows Binary Resources](https://learn.microsoft.com/en-us/windows/win32/menurc/resources) of **`RCDATA`** type.
 The appropriate **`...FromResource`** functions are hidden while being in non-MSVC environment.
 Nonetheless, it is still possible to load it with **`...FromMemory`** functions, while adding resources via header files created with [xxd utility](https://packages.guix.gnu.org/packages/xxd/)

 The code of the library can be viewed in the repository's [include](include) directory.
 To properly install and use the library, follow the instructions in the [INSTALLATION](docs/INSTALLATION.md) and [USAGE](docs/USAGE.md) documents.
 The library is extremely easy to start working with, it requires only one _#include_ statement for each compilation unit, while the _#define_ statement should be used only once per application: